askpt/openfeature-dotnet-workshop/Workshop.md

 - Ensure .NET 9.0 SDK is installed
 - Check that all NuGet packages are restored
-- Verify Redis is running (if using external Redis)
+- Verify docker is running (if using external Redis)

 **Feature flags not updating**